RootDevil/FE-News/README.md

 # Northcoders News App

-A React app which allows users to read news articles, and vote and comment on a particular article.
+A React app which allows users to vote and comment on news articles.

 *Link to hosted app*: https://slurpy-nc-news.netlify.app/